-Lisa McLaughlin has 38 years of experience in complex estate and trust planning for multi-generational families, wealth planning, probate and trust administration, fiduciary litigation and related tax and closely-held business areas of law.
+Lisa McLaughlin has more than 40 years of experience in complex estate and trust planning for multi-generational families, wealth planning, probate and trust administration, fiduciary litigation and related tax and closely-held business areas of law.
 She also devotes much of her practice to charitable, nonprofit and tax-exempt entity law.
 The depth and breadth of Lisa’s expertise allows her to serve the needs of individual clients with the full range of sophisticated estate planning techniques.
 She works with both individual clients and tax-exempt organizations to create, administer and provide advice regarding governance for charitable trusts, nonprofit corporations, private foundations, endowments and planned giving programs.

 Within the Missouri legal community, Lisa has earned a reputation as a “lawyer’s lawyer” who understands the tax and technical complexities of the estate planning and charitable planning field and can effectively guide less experienced or more general practitioners.
 She is a frequent speaker to both professional and lay audiences on estate planning and charitable planning topics.